Calm Is Not Slow. Calm Is Precise.

 That calm means comfort — and comfort means stagnation.

-Calm is not the absence of movement.
+But calm is not the absence of movement.

 Calm is the absence of noise.

-And when the noise drops, something interesting happens:
+And when the noise drops, something changes.

 Speed Is Not the Same as Direction